wtsi-npg/npg_conda/README.md

 needs:

 * Build artefacts are separated into sub-packages.
-For a typical package writen in C and named `example`, these would be:
+For a typical package written in C and named `example`, these would be:

   * `example-bin` containing executables and their documentation, such as manpages.